 Photography By CHICHI UBIÑA

-The Days are selling their house and have donated their topiaries to the Berkshire Botanical Garden.
+The Days sold their house in 2019 and have donated their topiaries to the Berkshire Botanical Garden.
 “We are delighted to preserve the essence of our beloved garden, especially in a public setting where these topiaries will be enjoyed by so many people.”
-Later this fall, a specialty plant mover will dig the topiaries and transport them to Stockbridge, MA, where they will be used to create “Lucy’s Garden.”
-This new garden at BBG is expected to open next June
+In the fall of 2018, a specialty plant mover dug up the topiaries and transported them to Stockbridge, MA, where they were used to create “Lucy’s Garden.”
+This new garden at BBG opened in the summer of 2019.